 Horatio Nelson is depicted on the foredeck of 'HMS Vanguard' during the Battle of the Nile (Aboukir Bay) 1st August 1798.
-He is supported by two crewmen having being wounded on the forehead by a piece of langridge shot (used to cut rigging).
-Smoke billowing behind, mast, ropes and rigging, a ship with British pennant fluttering and sinking ship with battle action in the distance and the explosion of the French flagship L'Orient.
-Nelson's Flag Captain, Edward Berry (1768-1831) (named in small letters beneath the image), stands to his side with his sword drawn, ready for action.
+Nelson is a distinctive figure having already lost his right arm the previous year during the Battle of Santa Cruz de Tenerife when he was hit by musket ball which shattered his humerus and severed the brachial artery necessitating the limb's amputation.
+Here he is supported by two crewmen having now being wounded on the forehead by a piece of debris which had struck him following an explosion.
+Smoke billows behind him and a mast, ropes and rigging can be seen along with a ship with British pennant fluttering and a sinking ship with battle action in the distance and the explosion of the French flagship L'Orient.
+Nelson's Flag Captain, Edward Berry (1768-1831) (who is named in small letters beneath the image), stands to his side with his sword drawn, ready for action.

 Fairburn specialised in issuing highly topical print, school pieces etc. Many of these have a charmingly naive character (as here).
 All the main elements of the Battle of The Nile are captured in this one image, published just three months after the engagement.